manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Adding-deep-linking-support-to-Azure-Functions-based-Aurelia-app.md

 The only solution is to remove the `proxies.json` file and to create a full-fledged Azure Function that will act as a proxy and that will implement the fallback mechanism.

-In your Aurelia app root directory, create the following file structure:
+In your Aurelia app root directory, adjust the file structure to match the following:

 ```
 azure